 Low priority accounts will use content that is relevant, but mapping various pieces of content to each stage in the buyer’s journey may be sufficient.
-You might already have a variety of blog posts, web pages, premium content and outside resources that your company uses to educate your prospects and drive them through the sales cycle.
-By strategically assigning a piece of marketing collateral or two to nurturing contacts at the top, middle and bottom of your funnel, you should still be able to engage a number of these accounts.
+You might already have a variety of blog posts, web pages, premium content, and outside resources that your company uses to educate your prospects and drive them through the sales cycle.
+By strategically assigning a piece of marketing collateral or two to nurturing contacts at the top, middle, and bottom of your funnel, you should still be able to engage a number of these accounts.
 Simple tools like personalization tokens will make these prospects feel special!

 Extra ABM Content Creation Tips

 Remember, Rome wasn’t built in a day – so don’t get overwhelmed by the content creation process!
-Assess your priorities, lay out a plan for those at the top, and get to work.
+Assess your priorities, layout a plan for those at the top, and get to work.
 For instance, you may decide to go after your top 5 accounts and test out your strategy.
 A quick-win version of your project may look like this:

-- Customize your top 10 most visited website pages with personalization tokens that leverage information you have about those companies in your CRM or database.
+- Customize your top 10 most visited website pages with personalization tokens that leverage the information you have about those companies in your CRM or database.

 - Customize your primary lead nurturing collateral to speak to those companies' specific goals.

-- Tailor your best performing downloadable piece of content to address the common needs of these accounts.
+- Tailor your best-performing downloadable piece of content to address the common needs of these accounts.